Muzammal-Naseer/starter-academic/content/publication/vit-smalldata/index.md

 publication: In * British Machine Vision Conference, BMVC 2022*
 publication_short: In *BMVC*

 abstract: Vision Transformer (ViT), a radically different architecture than convolutional neural networks offers multiple advantages including design simplicity, robustness and state-of-the-art performance on many vision tasks.
 However, in contrast to convolutional neural networks, Vision Transformer lacks inherent inductive biases.
 Therefore, successful training of such models is mainly attributed to pre-training on large-scale datasets such as ImageNet with 1.2M  or JFT  with 300M images.
+This hinders the direct adaption of Vision Transformer for small-scale datasets.
+In this work, we show that self-supervised inductive biases can be learned directly from small-scale datasets and serve as an effective weight initialization scheme for fine-tuning.

 # Summary.
 An optional shortened abstract.
 summary: <span style="font-size:120%;color:#117A65">**BMVC 2022**</span> <br> Self-supervision to learn inductive biases from small data for Vision Transformer.